tylergneill/skrutable/manual.md

 ~~~

 This is the default behavior for transliterating to Indic scripts in `skrutable`.
 In the code, the regular expressions governing this can be found in `virAma_avoidance.py`, and the overall setting can be toggled in `config.py`.

-# scheme auto-detection

-(*Currently under development*)

-`skrutable`'s scheme auto-detection is primarily frequency-based for robustness.
-Only where this fails (e.g., for very short inputs) does it rely on singly-occurring distinctive characters.
-In the code, the default behavior can be toggled in `config.py`.

-# sandhi and compound splitting

-(*Currently under development*)

-In the works as a fourth `skrutable` functionality (after transliteration, scansion, and meter identification) is a wrapper for the pre-trained model of the powerful neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), by Hellwig and Nehrdich, which produces good, usable splitting results (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)) but which has so far not yet been easily available (command-line only, `Python 3.5.9`, `TensorFlow`).

 # using the code